Banks are looking at "smarter" chatbots to deliver better customer experience, while also bringing down expenses and improving efficiency.

 To be where its customers are, Wells Fargo partnered with Facebook Messenger for a proof of concept (POC) for its chatbot.
 Customers can enrol and select the accounts they want information for, then go on Messenger and do basic things such as checking their transactions or their portfolio.
 The bank quickly reached a total of 5,000 users for its POC.

 The results so far are quite positive.
 “There’s a big reuse,” Sahni said.
 “It’s not that you just use it and don’t come back.”
-16% of the users in the POC have used the bot at least ten times, for instance, and 30% have used it three-five times.
-The demographics are also quite interesting, Sahni observed, as 45% of users are age 18-44 and 4% are 65 years of age or above.
+16% of the users in the POC have used the chatbot at least ten times and 30% have used it three to five times.
+The demographics are also quite interesting, Sahni observed, as 45% of users are aged 18-44 and 4% are 65 years old or above.
 5%-7% prefer the desktop version of Messenger.
 “We’re getting an understanding of how customers are using it, and how we can add value.”

-When a customer asks a question that the bank is not prepared to answer via a bot, such as a brokerage-related inquiry, the bot sends the question to a personal care team.
+When a customer asks a question that the bank is not prepared to answer through a chatbot, such as a brokerage-related inquiry, the bot sends the question to a personal care team.
 And along with customer service augmenting the bot, the bot augments customer service.
-If customers are already logged in to Facebook, for instance, they don’t need to log in again.
+For example, if customers are already logged in to Facebook, they don’t need to log in again.
 “If you’re more accustomed to this channel, why wouldn’t this become a way to do more?”

 Once the chatbot pilot is successful, Sahni said, the team will think about how to expand further.
 In parallel, the bank is working on an algorithm for natural language understanding and on open source solutions.
 “As we expand internally, we make sure lines of business are ready to support this ‘Next Gen’ mode.
 You’ll see features and functions.”
 And as the market evolves, the bank is even looking at how to provide more capabilities such as travel advice so that customers don’t need to leave the Wells Fargo app at all.

-While bots may have started out as a simple customer response device for retailers, they’re now starting to become a vital tool for banks.
-Beyond just using bots to respond to customers, leading banks are starting to use technology such as AI and machine learning so that their bots can make staff more efficient, augment rather than replace staff or online capabilities, and drive revenue higher.
-With bot implementation proceeding rapidly and driving competitive advantage, retail bankers will need to develop a bot strategy and implement bots more quickly than they might have previously expected.
+While chatbots may have started out as a simple customer response device for retailers, they’re now starting to become a vital tool for banks.
+Beyond just using chatbots to respond to customers, leading banks are starting to use technology such as AI and machine learning so that their chatbots can make staff more efficient, augment rather than replace staff or online capabilities, and drive revenue higher.
+With chatbots become more familiar, driving competitive advantage, retail bankers will need to develop a chatbot strategy more quickly than they might have previously expected.